innovationinsoftware/fullstack-microservices-spring/README.md

 # Welcome
 # Windows VMs
-Please use the information [here](./VM_Access.md) to log into your Windows VMs for class.
+Please use the information [here](./VM_Access.md) to log into your Windows VM for class.

 # Lab setup
 After logging into your Windows VM, follow the instructions below.